-Operating subsidy from HANO
+1. Operating subsidy from HANO

-HANO has entered into a Regulatory and Operating Agreement (the "Agreement") with the Company that provides for an operating subsidy amount for annual operations.
+The Company has entered into a Regulatory and Operating Agreement (the "Agreement") with HANO that provides for an operating subsidy amount for annual operations.
 Pursuant to the Agreement, 109 units of the Apartments are to be operated as Public Housing Units and are subject to all regulations therein.
-During 2019, the Company received an operating subsidy from HANO in the amount of \$244,722, which is included in rental income on the statement of operations.
+During 2020, the Company received an operating subsidy, including CARES Act funding, from HANO in the amount of \$353,912, which is included in rental subsidy on the statement of operations.